Cinctura lilium

 Cinctura lilium, common name the banded tulip, is a species of sea snail, a marine gastropod mollusk in the family Fasciolariidae, the spindle snails, the tulip snails and their allies.

-Shell description
+Description

 The banded tulip shell does not grow as large as that of the true tulip, Fasciolaria tulipa.
 The color pattern is also different: the color splotches appear as a redder color (blue in rare areas) and the stripes that give the banded tulip its name are much further apart.

 The shell grows to be 2 ¼ - 4 1/8 inches (5.7-10.5 cm) in length.